toposware/docs/docs/learn/subnets/cross-subnet-messages.md

 ## Topos Cross-Subnet Messaging Protocol

-The requesting user calls a dedicated protocol-level smart contract, the **Topos Core contract**, on the sending subnet.
+The requesting user calls a dedicated protocol-level smart contract, the **Topos Core**, on the sending subnet.
 Once proven to be part of a verified state transition of the sending subnet, the call is executed on the receiving subnet.

-The Topos Core contract function to call on the sending subnet depends on the type of message requested:
+The Topos Core smart contract function to call on the sending subnet depends on the type of message requested:

 - **Asset transfer**: An asset is burnt/locked on the sending subnet and equivalently minted on the receiving one.